1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Microscopic colitis, an inflammation visible only under a microscope
+• Microscopic colitis, microscopic inflammation

 Treatment